Halloween is a fun time of year filled with tricks, treats and, of course, dressing up.

 Patients who are stuck in the hospital or an acute care office will love seeing nurses in costume.
-It will brighten their day and remind them to smile.
+Your Halloween ideas will brighten their day and remind them to smile.

 Stumped for what to wear this Halloween?
 We’ve got you covered.

-Here are 10 fun Halloween themes that your whole unit can participate in.
+Here are 10 fun Halloween ideas that your whole unit can participate in.

 1. Classic Halloween